dannguyen/journalism-syllabi/README.md

         <h5>Intro to News Apps » 2016; Spring <br>
             <a href="https://github.com/chriscanipe/Intro-to-News-Apps-Spring-2016">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In this class you’ll learn basic skills and concepts behind interactive news applications.
+        In this class you’ll learn basic skills and concepts behind interactive news applications.
 What does that mean?
 Good question!
 A “news application” can be a lot of things.
 It could be a slideshow, an interactive map, a chart or or even just a story layout with interactive elements.
-We’ll cover all o...</em></p>
+We’ll cover all o
+        </small></p>

         <p>Instructors: Chris Canipe</p>
     </td>
     <td>
-        University of Missouri
+        <small>University of Missouri</small>
     </td>
   </tr>